 - To cut down on the mess cook your shrimp in a dutch oven or other pan with deep sides.
 Better yet, cook outside in a deep fryer.
 This is similar to ours.

-We’ve been creating healthier versions of some of our classic southern fried recipes.
-Air Fryer Breaded Shrimp and Buffalo Shrimp are great alternatives to this traditional recipe if you’re watching your fat intake.
-Be sure to check them out.
+Air Fryer Breaded Shrimp is a great alternative to this traditional recipe if you're watching your fat intake.
+Be sure to check it out.

 Ingredients